Getting Outside with the Oregon Master Naturalist Program

 Sharing the story of your nonprofit is critical work.

 Here are six principles of interpretation developed by Freeman Tilden and re-stated by Larry Beck and Ted Cable in their book, “The Gift of Interpretation.”
-I’ve mapped their principles to questions for you to ask when considering if a product is appropriate for your audience/store.
+I’ve mapped their principles to questions for you to ask if a product is appropriate for your audience/store.

 To learn more about Interpretation visit the National Association for Interpretation online, www.interpnet.com.